0xCAFEDECAF/VanBus/README.md

 Currently the library supports only 125 kbit/s VAN bus.
 Need to add support for different rate, like 62.5 kbit/s, which can be passed as an optional parameter to ```VanBusRx.Setup(...)```.

+Some equipments on a VAN bus use a special frame called Remote Transmission Request (RTR).
+A device interrogates another by sending a "blank" frame, without any data payload.
+The target device completes the message in real time by inserting its data plus a checksum directly into this request frame, creating one complete message on the bus.
+The library doesn't support answering to RTR frames yet.

 ## 📖 License<a name = "license"></a>